 The perspective from which this site operates is that musical theatre is an art form that deserves intellectual contemplation.
 So many people love musical theatre, but struggle to discuss the merits of musicals in a way that moves beyond personal taste and considers technique and craftsmanship.
 Part of the mission of Musical Cyberspace, then, is to demystify some of the aspects of the context and craft of musical theatre in a way that allows people to discuss their favourite or least favourite musicals in a way that approaches a common language and a degree of objectivity.
 That said, it is possible to adore a bad show or to find no connection to a show that is meticulously crafted, and the aim here is for us to explore and embrace those contradictions together.

 Does that mean that we don’t have any frivolous fun around here?
 Of course not.
-This site consists of two sections:

 - The Show Pages, which offer production details, synopses, lists of musical numbers and photographs – hopefully soon to be enriched by in depth analyses of shows and cast recordings, which hitherto have been posted in the Posts section.

 - The Posts, which offer a daily bit of fun for our more casual readers.
 These used to be linked by a monthly theme, but these days there are presented in a series of weekly columns, as follows: Monday Meditation, Thoughtful Thursday, Forgotten Musicals Friday, The Saturday List and Musical Theatre Sunday School.